Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Related Work

-In recent years, data-driven dehazing methods based on deep learning have been extensively studied.
-Cai \etal \cite{cai2016dehazenet} first employ a convolutional neural network to estimate the transmission map from hazy images and then restore dehazed images based on the atmospheric scattering model.
-Ren \etal \cite{ren2018gated} propose a gated fusion network (GFN) for single image dehazing, which adopts the hand-selected pre-processing and multi-scale estimation strategies.
+In recent years, with the rapid development of deep learning, deep learning-based fog removal methods have been extensively studied.
+Deep learning-based dehazing methods can be approximately divided into supervised methods, semi-supervised methods, and unsupervised methods~\cite{gui2022comprehensive}.
+For supervised dehazing methods, some methods are designed based on ASM model.
+For instance, Cai \etal \cite{cai2016dehazenet} first employ a convolutional neural network to estimate the transmission map from hazy images and then restore dehazed images based on the atmospheric scattering model.
 Li \etal \cite{li2017aod} first reformulate the scattering model, which translates the problem of estimating the transmission and atmospheric light into estimating an intermediate parameter.
 Then, based on the re-formulated scattering model, they propose an AOD-Net model to achieve image dehazing.
 On the other hand, some approaches directly learn the mapping from hazy and clear images through convolutional neural networks to achieve image dehazing.
 For example, Qin \etal \cite{qin2020ffa} design a deep FFA-Net for the dehazing task.
 The core component in the FFA-Net is the feature attention module, which includes a pixel attention block, a channel attention block, and a residual operation.
-In \cite{ren2020single}, Ren \etal propose a novel multi-scale network with a holistic edge guided network to effectively estimate transmission maps from the hazy images.
+In \cite{yin2020novel}, Yin \etal propose a parallel attention network for image dehazing, which mainly designs a parallel spatial/channel-wise attention block to capture more informative spatial and channel-wise features.
+As for semi-supervised dehazing methods, representative approaches such as PSD~\cite{chen2021psd} and SSDT~\cite{zhang2021single} first utilize a backbone network for pre-training purposes to acquire a basic network that fits synthetic data.
+Then, the unsupervised fine-tuning process on real-world domains is applied to the network to improve the capability of the network to deal with real word hazy images.
+The supervised and semi-supervised dehazing methods rely on paired data in the training process, which limits their application.
+Therefore, some unsupervised dehazing methods are proposed.
+For example, inspired by CycleGAN~\cite{zhu2017unpaired}, Cycle-Dehaze~\cite{engin2018cycle} and CDNet~\cite{dudhane2019cdnet} achieve image dehazing by unsupervised domain translation.